-3. Quit out of xlv\mgr:
+3. Quit out of xlv_mgr.

-Creating Volume Objects With xlv\make
+Creating Volume Objects With xlv_make

-The xlv\make command creates volumes, subvolumes, plexes, and volume elements from unused disk partitions.
-It writes the XLV logical volume labels in the disk volume headers only; data on the disk partitions is untouched.
+The xlv_make command creates volumes, subvolumes, plexes, and volume elements from unused disk partitions.
+It writes the logical volume labels in the disk volume headers only; data on the disk partitions is untouched.

-After you create a volume, make a filesystem on it if necessary, and mount the filesystem so that you can use the XLV logical volume.
+After you create a volume, you must make a filesystem on it if necessary and mount the filesystem so that you can use the logical volume.

-Caution: When you make the filesystem using mkfs, all data already on the disk partitions is destroyed.
+Caution: When you create a logical volume and make a filesystem, all data already on the disk partitions is destroyed.

-xlv\make can be run interactively or it can take commands from an input file.
-The remainder of this section gives two examples of using xlv\make; the first one is interactive and the second is noninteractive.
+xlv_make can be run interactively or it can take commands from an input file.
+The remainder of this section gives two examples of using xlv_make; the first one is interactive and the second is noninteractive.

-Example 1: Creating A Simple XLV Logical Volume
+Example 1: A Simple Logical Volume

-This example creates a simple XLV logical volume composed of a data subvolume created from two entire option disks.
+This example shows a simple logical volume composed of a data subvolume created from two entire option disks.
 The disks are on controller 0, drive addresses 2 and 3.
 An XFS filesystem is created and mounted at /vol1.